-Saturdays are intermingled with some quality in the UK, so don’t tend to yield that much.
-But on Sunday we have had the big stuff and that tends to trade fairly well.
+Saturdays are intermingled with some quality in the UK, so they don’t tend to yield that much.
+But on Sunday, we have had the big stuff, which tends to trade reasonably well.
 Most of the surrounding card in the UK is not the greatest quality on Sunday, so I’ll tend to do some other things, then trade the French racing in between that.
-I’ll keep my powder dry generally for the big race on Sunday and it will be pretty big.
+I’ll keep my powder dry generally for the big race on Sunday, and it will be pretty big.

-Typically it’s pretty big in turnover terms and it will probably match over a million and is, therefore, a highlight within this part of the racing calendar.
-When you say ‘de l’arc de triomphe’ to me, Frankie Dettori seems to have been a permanent feature in my mind on this race, for good and bad reasons.
+Typically it’s pretty big in turnover terms, and it will probably match over a million and is, therefore, a highlight within this part of the racing calendar.
+When you say ‘l’arc de Triomphe to me, Frankie Dettori seems to have been a permanent feature in my mind on this race, for good and bad reasons.
 Probably the most notorious moment

-On Sunday he returns with red hot favourite Enable and that should ensure plenty of interest in the big race.
+On Sunday, he returns with red hot favourite Enable, which should ensure plenty of interest in the big race.

 Betting exchanges are not legal in France

-It’s worth having a look at the big race on Sunday and you may want to give it a try trading it’s not going to trade exactly the way you would expect it would do in the UK and you can have a very long period of money arriving.
-Of course, betting exchanges are not legal in France, there is no concept of sports exchanges overall.
-The state-owned PMU is typically the choice of French gamblers and France isn’t completely backwards as they do have some online betting.
-So you can find out more information online at http://horseraces.pmu.fr/racecards which caters for English speakers.
+It’s worth having a look at the big race on Sunday, and you may want to give it a try trading it’s not going to trade exactly the way you would expect it would do in the UK, and you can have a very long period of money arriving.
+Of course, betting exchanges are not legal in France so there is no concept of sports exchanges overall.
+The state-owned PMU is typically the choice of French gamblers and France isn’t entirely backwards as they do have some online betting.
+So you can find out more information online at http://horseraces.pmu.fr/racecards, which caters for English speakers.

-With no full time betting exchange users, laying bets into the market is not possible, no Betfair trading software, no betting exchange offers, no sports trading at all really and with no stock exchange for sports, traditional bookmakers can’t hedge into the market either.
+With no full-time betting exchange users, laying bets into the market is not possible, no Betfair trading software, no betting exchange offers, no sports trading at all, really and with no stock exchange for sports, traditional bookmakers can’t hedge into the market either.
 So the behaviour of the market and the way that it’s shaped will be somewhat different to what you see when you are trading on Betfair in the UK.
-But all that to one side, it’s certainly worth a good look.
+But all that to one side is worth a good look.

 Good luck if you give them a go.
-I’ll be here be there on Sunday to see what I can squeeze out of the card.
+I’ll be there on Sunday to see what I can squeeze out of the card.